SteveJustin1963/tec-KB/README.md

 ![](https://github.com/SteveJustin1963/tec-KB/blob/master/pics/kb-fun.png)

 ## Introduction
 The TEC-1 enjoys a frugal integrated hex pad that achieves a lot with so little.
-Some have fallen to the ravages of time with cracked, faded, falling apart dirty key tops, but this just adds to its retro patina appeal.
-New keys and tops have come along since 1983, even useless Klingon.
-Now to explore and explore and expand this design
+The first TEC-1's now have retro patina apeal. with dirty cracked, faded, and falling apart plastic tops.
+New TEC-1's have either the new original xx or now square keys with clear plastic covers.
+Eitherway, its worth exploring new designs.

 ## Literature Review
 https://www.tindie.com/products/arturo182/bb-q10-keyboard-pmod/?fbclid=IwAR1t-W0DrUagAI4YKQwu2w6RRxsA_6cYkzKNg-HH21vqRzOpqBbhDFmOmjw